samdoes-stuff/Photon/README.md

 ## Renders

 I am not very good at renders.
-But still tried with fusion 360 to render some image.
+But still tried fusion 360 to render some image.
 Though It did not turn out the very best, I promise to learn blender to render more realistic things.

 <img width="854" height="480" alt="Front SIde Render" src="https://github.com/user-attachments/assets/94da1a19-7eaf-40c7-8225-9cf72adc4740" />